There Are More Elevator and Escalator Accidents Than You Expect

 Nationwide, an average of 30 people die in elevator and escalator accidents each year in the United States.
 Many more sustain disabling injuries, some of which are on the job.

 Currently, approximately 36 states around the country require elevator

 and escalator mechanics to undergo special training and licensing.
 Fortunately,

 Florida is one of these states, but this does not guarantee safety.
 In

 January of this year, a certified Florida repairman was scheduled to inspect

 and repair the elevator in an older Miami apartment building.
 He was later

-hadn’t been maintained by the owner in a while and described it
+been maintained by the owner in a while and described it as a “death

 Florida property owners have a duty to maintain their premises, including elevators and escalators, in reasonably safe condition in order to prevent injuries.
 If an elevator or escalator is not in a reasonably safe condition and an accident occurs, the property owner may be held accountable.
 If a victim’s injuries were caused because the elevator or escalator was defective, there may also be a claim against the manufacturer of the elevator or escalator.
 To figure out who is responsible, it will be important to carefully review inspection logs, maintenance records, operating permits, and other documents as soon as possible.